What Should Be In Your Proposal?

 General readers: How will the topic's relevance and currency appeal to readers without specialized knowledge in the field?

-Describe existing books in this field and discuss their strengths and weaknesses.
-Spell out how your coverage expands on existing coverage and differs from other books.
+Describe existing books in this field that have been published in the past 3–5 years and discuss their strengths and weaknesses.
+Spell out how your work expands on existing coverage and proposed publication differs from these other books.
 Please discuss each book in a separate paragraph and provide the publisher and date of publication.

 For works with a primarily scholarly audience, discuss your project's place in the current scholarship and its distinctive contribution.
 If no other books address your particular topic, explain how exploring that topic advances current scholarly discussions.